craigtutterow/sna-js/README.md

 This repository contains javascript code that interact with **social network APIs**, generate **D3.js visualizations**, and calculate relevant metrics for **social network analysis**.

-You can see it in use at: http://socilab.com, a social network utility that allows users to visualize, analyze, and download data on their LinkedIn network.
+You can see it in use at: http://socilab.com.
+Socilab is a social network utility that allows users to visualize, analyze, and download data on their LinkedIn network.

-I am actively developing this as users request more features and look forward to collaborating to anyone who shares an interest in making network analysis more accessible on the web.
+I am actively developing this as users request more features and look forward to collaborating to anyone who shares an interest in **making network analysis more accessible on the web**.

 LinkedIn
 ------